640 South State StreetDover, Delaware 19901

 Once the test is complete, the electrodes will be removed and the electrode paste washed off.
 You may be instructed to avoid rubbing your eyes to avoid spreading the electrode paste.

-You will be observed for any signs of weakness, dizziness, and nausea, and may need to lie down or sit for a few minutes to recover.
+You will be watched for any signs of weakness, dizziness, and nausea, and may need to lie down or sit for a few minutes to recover.

-Your doctor will inform you as to when to resume any medications you stopped taking before the test.
+Your healthcare provider will inform you as to when to resume any medications you stopped taking before the test.